fuzzball-muck/fuzzball/README_UNIX.md

 ```

 ## Running
-For a comprehensive guide to running a MUCK, check out [MINK - The Muck Information Kiosk][help-mink].
+For a comprehensive guide to running a MUCK, check out [MINK - The Muck Information Kiosk](http://www.rdwarf.com/users/mink/muckman/).

 ### Quick-start
 * **Follow the build directions above**